rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 750 px
    :align: center

-It is worthwhile noticing in :numref:`aliceCriteria` above, that Alice considers a difference of 7 points on her subjective attractiveness scale of the study programs (criterion *AS*) as a *considerable performance difference* triggering, the cas given, a *veto situtuation*.
+It is worthwhile noticing in :numref:`aliceCriteria` above, that Alice considers a difference of 7 points on her subjective attractiveness scale of the study programs (criterion *AS*) as a *considerable performance difference* triggering, the case given, a *veto situation*.
 Notice also the proportional *indifference* (5%) and *preference* (10%) performance discrimination thresholds shown on criterion *BC*-number of inhabitants.

 We may now consult Alice's actual evaluations of her ten potential study programs with the following heatmap view: